aligent/nx-serverless-deploy-pipe/README.md

 The pipe expects:

 1. A single `nx.json` file at the root folder.
-2. Each application to be under a folder called `services`, and to have a `serverless.yml` and a `project.json` files in its own folder.
+2. Each application to be under a folder as defined via `SERVICES_PATH` variable above (default as `services`), and to have a `serverless.yml` and a `project.json` files in its own folder.

 ```
 .